Asymptotic spectral gap for open partially expanding maps: Diagonal approximation

-We can however improve this estimate crucially if we take into account the regularity of the invariant foliations of $\tilde{\phi}$.
-Let us explain this in more detail: Recall that $\zeta_{w}(x)$ was the parametrization of the stable manifold of the hyperbolic map $\tilde{\phi}$ through the point $(x_{w},\zeta_{w}(x_{w}))\in\mathcal{K}$ (c.f.
-Remark \ref{rem:min_captive}(4) and Remark \ref{rem:invariant_manifolds}).
-Recall that $\tilde{\phi}$ is a $C^{\infty}$ diffeomorphism in dimension two with a compact hyperbolic set $\mathcal{K}\subset\mathbf{\mathbb{R}}^{2}$.
-The regularity theory of the invariant manifolds implies, that in this case, the stable manifolds are $C^{\infty}$ and that they depend Hölder continuously on the base point.
-As the map is on a two dimensional space, the Hölder regularity is $2-\varepsilon$ for any $\varepsilon>0$ (This is a direct consequence of the more general regularity estimate in terms of bunching coefficients, see \cite[Proposition 2.3.3]{hasselblatt_02b}).
-This implies that for any $k$, there is $C_{k}>0$ such that for any $x\in K_{a}$
+that associates to a point in $\mathcal{K}$ the function describing the unstable manifold, is Hölder continuous, where we put the metrizable $C^{\infty}-$topology on the right side.
+As the hyperbolic map $\tilde{\phi}$ acts on a two dimensional space one even knows that the Hölder regularity is $2-\varepsilon$ for any $\varepsilon>0$ (This is a direct consequence of the more general regularity estimate in terms of bunching coefficients, see \cite[Proposition 2.3.3]{hasselblatt_02b}).
+In particular the map $g$ is Lipschitz\footnote{Note that we in fact only need Lipschitz continuity of the stable foliation which might be an important observation for generalizations to higher dimensional settings.}, thus for any $k$, there is $C_{k}>0$ such that for any $x\in I_{w_{-a,0}}$